Interview by Agata Kik

 Exercises of listening is another example of the committed collaboration between Ewa and Jacek Doroszenko.
 The multimedia installation consists of graphic works through which Ewa responds to the sonic environment created by Jacek.
 They bring to the fore the vibrational nature of material reality.
-Sharing their roles, working with each other, and sound in concert with image, their unison choreography points to the fact that listening does not necessarily mean to hear, or that to see one might need first to learn how to listen to images.
-Their collaborative experiments in sound and visual art originate in their shared sensitivity, precision and discipline.
+Sharing their roles, working with each other, and sound in concert with images, their unison choreography points to the fact that listening does not necessarily mean hearing or that to see; one might need first to learn how to listen to images.
+Their collaborative experiments in sound and visual art originate from their shared sensitivity, precision and discipline.

-*This interview was given by Ewa Doroszenko on behalf both artists.
+*This interview was given by Ewa Doroszenko on behalf of both artists

 Our last exhibition – “How to Travel” – took place at the Propaganda Gallery in Warsaw, run by Jacek Sosnowski.
 The exhibition was the effect of our observations and research, which resulted in the production of a set of works oscillating around the topic of online travel.
 As part of the exhibition, we presented a series of photographs, video works and photographic objects.
 The sound was an important element of the exhibition – Jacek Doroszenko prepared minimalistic sound installations, which united the exhibition’s whole arrangement.